 Hand-registered upside is bounded but real

-There's a quiet line item in this list that's worth pulling out: most of these names have backlink profiles that suggest they were not heavily developed before the sale.
-Bot.ai sold at DR 13 with 64 referring domains.
-EVO.ai sold at DR 0 with 60.
-Certify.ai sold at DR 0.1 with 90.
-PrivateLLM.com sold at DR 3 with 90.
+There's a quiet line item in this list that's worth pulling out: several of these names have backlink profiles that suggest they were not heavily developed before the sale.
+Goka.com sold for $399,995 at Authority Score 2 with 102 referring domains.
+Bot.ai sold for $1.2 million at Authority Score 2 with 117.
+Derm.com sold for $825,000 at Authority Score 4 with 158.

 These are names whose entire value is in the word.
-They were not businesses, they were placeholders.
-Someone registered them at retail price (a few dollars to a few hundred) and held them.
-The downside on that bet is bounded at the registration fee.
+Nothing was built on them; no meaningful SEO equity changed hands.
+For the names that started as hand registrations, the downside on that bet was bounded at the registration fee.
 The upside, occasionally, is six or seven figures.

 This is not investment advice.
 It is just a reminder that the cost of trying (registering a good available name today and holding it) is still functionally zero in 2026.
 You can browse curated lists of available names refreshed daily against live registry data, or search 800+ TLDs directly.
 The market clearly still pays for the right word.

-The aftermarket is liquid, and most of the top sales went through Sedo
+The aftermarket is liquid, and no single venue owns the top of it

-For buyers, that's useful context.
-Sedo (along with Afternic, Atom, Sav, DomainAgents, and others) is where the inventory lives.
+The takeaway for buyers is that the inventory is scattered.
+Sedo, Afternic, Atom, Sav, DomainAgents, and a long tail of independent brokers all hold pieces of it.
 Instant Domain Search aggregates listings across all of them at once, so you can search the aftermarket in one place rather than opening five separate marketplace tabs.
 You can also watch expiring and recently dropped domains if you'd rather catch a name on its way back to availability than negotiate with a current owner.

 How to read the metrics on each row